Fudan-iGEM/2025-wiki/pages/education.md

       </div>
   </div>

 ### Activity 3.
 Microbial Inoculation of Daily Necessities

-Date: May 18, 2025
+Date：May 18，2025

-People: Zhiqin Wang、Yixuan Lu、Peining Wu、Huizhen Du
+People：Zhiqin Wang、Yixuan Lu、Peining Wu、Huizhen Du

 For Learning by Practicing, we aimed to demystify the lab and build foundational skills through highly accessible experiments.
 We hypothesized that a simple, relatable experiment could break down barriers to the lab, build confidence ("I can do this"), and reveal the invisible microbial world around us.